-China is world’s largest e-commerce market and growing every minute.
+China is the world’s largest e-commerce market and growing every minute.
 Online sales surpassed $670 billion in 2015.
 Fresh fruits were one of the main drivers of this exponential growth.

-Consumers, especially young professionals, prefer to buy Imported fruits in China online due to convenience of ordering and delivered directly to their doorstep within 24 hours.
+Consumers, especially young professionals, prefer to buy Imported fruits in China online due to the convenience of ordering and delivered directly to their doorstep within 24 hours.

 Online purchase of fresh produce is quickly becoming a preferred purchase channel for Chinese consumers, especially among young professionals in Tier I cities.
 Sales of online fresh produce were nearly $4 billion in 2014, with industry forecasts predicting a market size of $16 billion and, total fresh produce market segment of 15% by 2018.

 Alibaba Group and JD.com are the two largest e-commerce platforms for imported fruit (and all e-commerce as a whole) in China.
-Both Alibaba and JD.com have turned to investing in smaller, more specialized fresh produce e-commerce companies to expand their own presence in online fresh produce e-commerce.
+Both Alibaba and JD.com have turned to invest in smaller, more specialized fresh produce e-commerce companies to expand their own presence in online fresh produce e-commerce.

-How to enter E-commerce market of China?
+How to enter the E-commerce market of China?

 Branding Imported Fruits in China on Chinese E-commerce platforms